-Buy This for the Geek Who Draws Constantly
+Buy This Gift for the Geek Who Loves the Tardis

 Definitely useful for breaking into the digital art field, the Wacom Intuos tablet allows artists to draw on a digital pad and see the those results on a computer screen.
 It’s a fantastic companion for someone who uses Photoshop heavily, specifically because drawing by hand is more natural than using a mouse.
 While there’s also a professional version of the pad, the starter versions are more reasonably priced between $100 to $200.
 However, you may be able to score one of the pro tablets under $200 with deals posted on Ben’s.

 - Pros: Thin, light design ideal for holding in hand.
 Tablet is extremely responsive to the touch.
-Plug-and-Play installation on Windows 7 and Windows 8.
+Plug-and-Play installation on Windows 7, 8 and 10.

 - Cons: Larger professional tablets can get expensive.
 Wireless accessory kit isn’t included ($40).
 Replacement pens are also expensive at $80.

-Buy This for the Geek Who’s Got a Little Freak
+Buy This Gift for the Geek Who’s Got a Little Freak

 This quite possibly may be the geekiest and freakiest product ever made, the Nicolas Cage Morphsuit.
 Ole Nicky Cage is something of an Internet sensation as his insane facial expressions during films perfectly mix with Internet Memes.
 It also seems like he never turns down a role; thus the collective mind of the Internet has photo-chopped his face into hundreds of movie posters and scenes from popular films.
 Collect all those photos, print them on fabric and we have the Nicolas Cage Morphsuit.